jamesob/simple-ctv-vault/README.md

 # Safer custody with CTV vaults

-**Abstract:** This demonstrates an implementation of simple, "single-hop" vaults using the proposed `OP_CHECKTEMPLATEVERIFY` opcode.
+This repository demonstrates an implementation of simple, "single-hop" vaults using the proposed `OP_CHECKTEMPLATEVERIFY` opcode.

-OP_CTV allows the vault strategy to be used without the need to maintain critical presigned transaction data for the lifetime of the vault, as in the case of previous vault implementations.
+OP_CTV allows the vault strategy to be used without the need to maintain critical presigned transaction data for the lifetime of the vault, as in the case of earlier vault implementations.
 This approach is much simpler operationally, since all relevant data aside from key material can be regenerated algorithmically.
-This makes vaulting, which increases custodial safety significantly, more practical at any scale.
+This makes vaulting more practical at any scale.

-The code included here is intended to be approachable and easy to read, though it would probably need review and tweaking before real-world use.
-It should be considered a toy in its current form.
+The code included here is intended to be approachable and easy to read, though it would need review and tweaking before use with real funds.

 ```mermaid
 flowchart TD